Reduce unnecessary tests with member data

 Why avoid overuse?

 These services are unnecessary expenses in themselves.
 But overuse also exposes patients to complication risks.
-Risks could include hospital-associated infections (HAIs) or other conditions that lead to readmissions.
+Risks could include hospital-associated infections (HAIs) or other conditions that lead to higher readmission rates and inflated care costs.

 How can health plans avoid overuse and overspending?

-To identify where overuse is happening, care teams need to communicate frequently and clearly.
+To identify where overuse is happening, care teams need to break down internal silos to communicate frequently and clearly.
 That could mean using technology that enables accurate and consistent information sharing.

 Besides hospital-wide measures, health plans can also encourage care team communication with members.
 Using member data is one way that health plans can impact overuse by directing members to preventative or higher-value care.